YagoMello/shared-var/README.md

 // class bus_t : public vehicle_t {...};
 // ...
 //
-// and the shared var list
+// and the shared var map
-// shared::list_type<std::string> vehicles;
+// shared::map_type<std::string> vehicles;
 // ...

 // somewhere in the code, create the builders